 And as I wandered on through this food playground, without even trying, I found myself standing in front of a case of delicate, fruit laden, ornate looking pastries.
 I froze, paralyzed by indecision, and the familiar, irrational fear that I might never see pastries again.
 This was purchase number one, and I agonized over it while the man behind the counter laughed at me.
 Understandably, since I could have chosen a name my first child in less time.
 Fortunately, the options included a miniature Napoleon, and a baby apple tart.

 This expansive Italian market and eatery, opened in August of 2010 by Oscar Farinetti, Lidia and Joe Bastianich, and Mario Batali, James Beard award-winning chef of Babbo and El Posto in New York, is a food geek’s dream.
 If you never tire of perusing exotic sauces, collecting jarred vegetables you may or may not ever use, exclaiming over aged vinegars, if you hate tearing yourself away from the shelves at the newest cheese or gourmet shop in town (even though your pantry is overstuffed with fig jam and flatbread crackers) you will enjoy Eataly.
 One thing that the proprietors did right, and perhaps the most important thing, is the attention to layout and visual presentation.

 The selection of pastas and olive oils alone entertained me for more than half an hour.
 All told, I spent several hours there marveling, shopping, and eating in the pasta shop.
-We took home cheeses, prosciutto, pastries, and bread, and all were difficult to choose, in part due to the overwhelming selection, and in part due to the excitement of seeing so many rare opportunities to indulge all in one place.
+I took home cheeses, prosciutto, pastries, and bread, and all were difficult to choose, in part due to the overwhelming selection, and in part due to the excitement of seeing so many rare opportunities to indulge all in one place.

 I shouldn’t have been surprised by the quality of the choices, or by the spectacular food displays.